-There have two main approaches to modeling household behavior when agents are boundedly rational and learning.
-The first, "Euler equation learning," assumes households forecast one period ahead and make current decisions to satisfy their one period Euler equation.
-As an alternative, (Preston, 2006) argues that since a rational household solves an infinite horizon optimization problem, boundedly rational agents should have infinite horizon forecasts used to solve that problem.
-We generalize Euler equation learning by taking the beliefs, in the form of a forecasting model and a forecasting horizon, as the primitive and look for boundedly optimal decision rules that are consistent with these beliefs.
-We call this approach bounded optimality.
+As mentioned in the Introduction, there have been two main approaches to modeling household behavior when agents are boundedly rational (and estimating their forecasting models).
+The Euler equation technique, or "Euler equation learning," assumes households forecast one period ahead and make current decisions to satisfy their one period Euler equation.
+As an alternative, (Preston, 2006) has agents make forecasts at all horizons, and make decisions by simultaneously satisfying the lifetime budget constraint, and the Euler equations at all forward iterates.
+We generalize the Euler equation technique by taking the beliefs, in the form of both a forecasting model and a forecasting horizon, as the primitive; and we specify boundedly rational decision rules that are consistent with the agents' Euler equation iterated according to the forecasting horizon.